0x009922/vue-sfc-tree-shaking-issue/README.md

 export * from './some-util-mod'
 ```

-Them, we want to use the utility from this entrypoint in our `main.ts` file:
+Then, we want to use the utility from this entrypoint in our `main.ts` file:

 ```ts
 // FILE: main.ts